Jack112-create/Dev-Adventures/README.md

     - View the game rules.
     - Quit the game.
 * As a user, I want a challenging game that has repercussions if I do not make the correct choice.
+* As a user, I want a message to be displayed to notify me if I have gotten a question correct or incorrect.
+* As a user, I want to be able to view my stats throughout the game.
 * As a user, I want a score system that is tracked as I progress through each challenge.

 ### Site Goals